 Rabies is caused by negative-sense RNA viruses of the Lyssavirus genus.
 The virus enters the nervous system through unmyelinated sensory and motor terminals.
 Clinically, rabies has two forms: encephalitic (furious) and paralytic.
 Both forms have a prodrome of fever, chills, malaise, sore throat, vomiting, headaches, and paraesthesias.

 Globally, this is a common sexually transmitted infection caused by the spirochete bacterium Treponema pallidum.
-Neurosyphilis may occur at any stage of infection and may occur in up to 10% of patients with untreated syphilis.
-It is characterised by a chronic, insidious inflammation of the meninges and is caused by CNS invasion by treponemes.
-Early neurosyphilis syndromes are usually the result of meningovascular involvement; late neurosyphilis may occur due to meningovascular involvement or direct infection of the brain and spinal cord parenchyma.
-Symptoms such as headache, meningism, hearing loss, seizures, or neuropathy suggest neurological involvement.
+Neurosyphilis is characterised by a chronic, insidious inflammation of the meninges, and is caused by central nervous system invasion by treponemes, which may occur at any stage of infection.
+Early neurosyphilis syndromes are usually the result of meningovascular involvement; infection may be asymptomatic or present with headache, meningism, hearing loss, seizures, or cranial nerve palsies.
+Late neurosyphilis may occur due to meningovascular involvement or direct infection of the brain and spinal cord parenchyma.

 BMJ Publishing Group